 - A feeling that you need to open your bowels more often than usual

 The radiation dose with this treatment is localised to the prostate.
 So the other common side effects of external radiotherapy (such as diarrhoea or erection problems) are less likely to happen.
-There is information about coping with radiotherapy side effects in this section.

 This treatment can have side effects that last for longer than a few weeks.
 For most men, these symptoms settle gradually, but for some they are permanent.
 Possible permanent side effects include the following